-With this in mind, she has worked collaboratively with the pupils from Scoil Chroí to develop a speculative science fiction.
-The narrative was inspired by an initial discussion in the classroom with Dr. Sarah Grundy from CÚRAM.
+With this in mind, Siobhan has worked collaboratively with the pupils from Scoil Chroí to develop a speculative science fiction.
 This project has immersed the pupils within the realms of their own science fiction, enabling them to create their own hypothetical future hybrids inspired by science fact...

 "Is it real?
 No, it is not real.
 What is this not real?
 Not real can tell us about real."

 Margaret Atwood (2009) Oryx and Crake

 Human Being and Human Becoming is funded by The Arts Council.